arnarejo/Coursera-DataScience/README.md

 **This repos consists of details of assignments completed as part of Coursera Data Science Specialization by John Hopkins University.**

 **Launch Your Career in Data Science.
 A nine-course introduction to data science, developed and taught by leading professors.**

 Ask the right questions, manipulate data sets, and create visualizations to communicate results.
 This Specialization covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.
 In the final Capstone Project, you’ll apply the skills learned by building a data product using real-world data.
 At completion, students will have a portfolio demonstrating their mastery of the material.
-## There are 10 Courses in this Specialization

 ### Course 1: The Data Scientist’s Toolbox
 [CERTIFICATE](https://www.coursera.org/account/accomplishments/certificate/7QBNK95Q5RAC)

 In this course you will get an introduction to the main tools and ideas in the data scientist's toolbox.
 The course gives an overview of the data, questions, and tools that data analysts and data scientists work with.
 There are two components to this course.
 The first is a conceptual introduction to the ideas behind turning data into actionable knowledge.
 The second is a practical introduction to the tools that will be used in the program like version control, markdown, git, GitHub, R, and RStudio.

 ### Course 2:  R Programming